 Surgical site infections are incredibly costly to hospitals.
 So when the University of Iowa managed to reduce patient infection rates by 74%, people paid attention.
-Through leveraging their data in combination with machine learning, surgeons were able to better assess patient risk and implement the appropriate treatment plan.
+By leveraging EHR data in combination with machine learning, surgeons were able to better assess patient risk and implement the appropriate treatment pathway.
 This had a big payoff-- ultimately saving the hospital an estimated $1.2 Million.

 AI- Enabling the Future

 This is just one example of how AI and machine learning are changing the hospital.
 Predictive medicine that draws on AI is being used to treat a whole host of diseases ranging from pancreatic cancer to depression.
 And with value-based care now using outcomes to determine payment, there has never been a greater push to improve diagnostic tools and patient care.
 The University of Iowa’s million-dollar idea is an early indicator of a much larger trend -- healthcare professionals estimate that by 2030, the industry will be almost entirely digitized.